scalar-labs/scalardl/docs/applications/simple-bank-account/README.md

 We hope that this has provided you with enough information to get started writing your own apps.
 Here are some ideas of what you can try next.

- - Visit the [Scalar DL Client SDK](https://github.com/scalar-labs/scalardl-client-sdk) github page.
+ - Visit the [ScalarDL Client SDK](https://github.com/scalar-labs/scalardl-client-sdk) github page.
- - The [Scalar DL Emulator](https://github.com/scalar-labs/scalardl-emulator) lets you test your contracts on an in-memory ledger.
+ - The [ScalarDL Emulator](https://github.com/scalar-labs/scalardl-emulator) lets you test your contracts on an in-memory ledger.